Yliaho/Rainbow6Bot/README.md

 it does stuff! (better readme soon...)

-> check out the dev branch for more up-to-date code
+d> check out the dev branch for more up-to-date codew